alexander-koch/golem/README.md

 ### Variables

-Each variable is immutable by default.
-They are declared using the 'let' keyword and because of the type-inference, there is no type declaration needed.
+A variable is declared using the `let` keyword and is set to immutable by default.
+Because of the type-inference, there is no type declaration needed.
 Example:
 ```rust
 	let x = 5
 ```

-Variables can be modified, if they are declared using the 'mut' (mutable) keyword.
+Variables can be modified, if they are declared using the `mut` (mutable) keyword.
-When modifiying a variable, the re-assignment operator ':=' is used.
+When modifiying a variable, the re-assignment operator `:=` is used.
 ```rust
 	let mut x = 5
 x := x + 1